 3. New Techniques

-Learning new techniques will allow you to be a better guitarist.
+Learning new techniques on your Gibson Les Paul will allow you to be a better guitarist.
 Plus, they make it look like you are a very advanced player, even if secretly, you're just a beginner.
 You should incorporate the below list in your everyday practice.

 - Alternate Picking